nabildroid/automation/README.md

   - [ ]  periodically check for out-of-sync problems
 - ~~copy of Daiylo App~~
 - [ ]  pocket finished Reads ⇒ dedicated notion DB
+- [ ] highlights to notion db
   > pocket doesn't provide an API for extracting highlights, so its kinda useless
+  > only me and pocket developers know what is "It will take more than a doctor to prescribe a remedy" 😎

   > **weekly script for extracting**

+- [ ] Ubuntu Pomodoro widget in the top bar connected with ticktick pomodoro & allows the option to select a focus task
 - [ ]  sync Twitter DB
   - [ ]  twitter sync followers
   - [ ]  tweets from phone